 The value of seabird ringing

-To understand the drivers behind these population changes, we need greater coverage and better quality monitoring of seabirds, not just of numbers and breeding success as covered by the Seabird Monitoring Programme, but also survival rates.
+To understand the drivers behind the population changes, we need greater coverage and better quality monitoring of seabirds, not just of numbers and breeding success as covered by the Seabird Monitoring Programme, but also survival rates.
 Despite survival rates being a key parameter, needed to understand changing population numbers, there are still major gaps in our understanding and we urgently need people to help us collect this vital information.

 The following content was developed from funding generously donated as part of the Seabird Appeal to try to encourage more monitoring of our declining seabirds.